-One of the most important parts of growing your business is networking.
+One of the most critical parts of growing your business is networking.
 I know today everyone wants to be able to gain new customers online using social media, and internet marketing, but in my opinion, face to face networking is the best way to grow your business.

 Here are some tips that I have learned over the years.
 Use them next time you’re at an event and let me know how they helped break the ice.